EoinGeo/Jaeira/Locations/Sundown Citadel/Sapphire Alehouse.md

 This tavern located in [[West Town]] of [[Sundown Citadel]]

 Owner: [[Garret Ironsides]]
 Description: The Sapphire Alehouse is a bustling tavern with a rustic charm, wooden beams, and a large hearth that keeps the place warm during the cooler evenings.
-Garret Ironsides, a burly and good-natured dwarf, is both the owner and the brewmaster.
+Garret Ironsides, a burly and good-natured [[dwarf]], is both the owner and the brewmaster.
 The tavern is known for its hearty ales and comfort food, making it a favorite among locals looking for a hearty meal and a welcoming atmosphere.
 ## Menu
 |   |   |   |   |
 |---|---|---|---|